Growing Cucumbers in Your Garden for Pickling and Fresh Eating

 You’ll need to determine what you want to do with your cucumbers before you choose your seeds, as this will guide your decision in what to plant.
 Aside from deciding which variety you’d like to grow, you’ll also need to choose the type of cucumber plant you grow when selecting your seeds: bush cucumbers or vine cucumbers.

-Bush cucumber plants take up much less room in your garden and can even be grown in a pot.
-They’re ideal for gardeners who don’t have lots of space.
-[More on small space gardening here.]
+Bush types of cucumbers take up much less room in your garden and can even be grown in a pot.
+They’re ideal for gardeners who have a small garden space.
+[More on container gardening here.]

 cucumber seedling in soil

 Whether you choose to plant a cucumber perfect for pickling or select a variety better-suited for slicing, they follow the same guidelines for growth.
-You should plant your cucumbers in a location with lots of sunlight – ideally, full sun exposure.
-This goes for pickling cucumbers and those you’ll use for slicing.
+Cucumber plants need lots of sunlight – ideally, full sun exposure.
+This goes for both pickling cucumbers and those you’ll use for slicing.

 It’s important to ensure your cucumbers receive consistent water.
-Keep the soil moist but not overly saturated.
+Provide good drainage and maintain steady soil moisture without overly saturating the ground.
 This helps to prevent bitter cucumbers.
-Focus your cucumber watering efforts on the roots and avoid the leaves when you can, as moist leaves can lead to mold and other problems.
+Focus your cucumber watering efforts on the roots and avoid the leaves when you can, as moist leaves can lead to disease.

 cucumber at base of yellow blossom

-• Aphids are one culprit to consider.
+• Aphids are one culprit.
 Aphids can transmit mosaic virus to your plants, which can quickly render your harvest inedible.
 If you notice your plants may be suffering from mosaic virus, you can attack the aphids with a little neem oil (like this), but unfortunately, plants contaminated with this virus likely won’t be salvageable.

 Your cucumbers may also develop powdery mildew, which is a fungus that grows and spreads along the surface of the leaves.
 This typically only happens when your cucumbers are growing in a damp, moist environment, but once mildew starts, it can be tricky to combat.

-(Again, your cucumber watering habits can impact the incidence of powdery mildew on your plants — water cucumbers at ground level, rather than overhead spraying, which spreads powdering mildew.)
+Again, your cucumber watering habits can impact the incidence of powdery mildew on your plants — water cucumbers at ground level near the base of the plant, rather than overhead spraying, which spreads powdering mildew.

 You can try to tackle it with a simple spray made of baking soda and water, but your best option is typically to remove the impacted part of the plant and improve growing conditions for the rest.